Courses Offered by Department

 ANT 330 Peoples and Cultures

 Anthropological study of a cultural region of the world (such as the Caribbean, Latin America, or Southeastern Indians), including environment, subsistence, technology, economy, social and political organization, and religion.
+Identical with AAS 330.
+Cannot receive credit for both ANT 330 and AAS 330.
 Variable content course.
 May be repeated when topic changes.

 ANT 332 Peoples and Cultures of Africa